ClemensElflein/openmower.de/content/en/docs/robot-assembly/prepare-the-parts/prepare-sound/_index.md

 SDCard (128Mb) and DFPlayer Mini are included in the kit.
 {{% /alert %}}

-Take an SD card (different from the one you are using for RPi), format as FAT, copy [MP3 files](https://github.com/ClemensElflein/OpenMower/tree/main/Firmware/LowLevel/soundfiles) to the root folder.
+Take an SD card (different from the one you are using for RPi), format as FAT32, copy all [MP3 files and folder](https://github.com/ClemensElflein/OpenMower/tree/main/Firmware/LowLevel/soundfiles) to the root folder.
 Insert SD card to DFPlayer.
 Insert DFPlayer into motherboard SD card facing right (towards RPi)

-{{% alert title="☝️ Updated 5/2024 " color="info" %}}
+{{% alert title="☝️ Updated 11/2024 " color="info" %}}
-The soundfile structure completely changed in May 2024.
+The soundfile structure completely changed in November 2024.
-If you already prepared your SD-Card before, it still works, but for full sound support you need to **replace** all files with the new structure.
+If you already prepared your SD-Card before, it still works, but for full sound support you need to **replace** all files with the new structure (and take care that no old origin files remain on the SD-Card).
 {{% /alert %}}

 #### Speaker mount